funvill/funvill.github.io/_posts/2023-02-04-idea008-reconnect-a-post-card-project.md

 > This post is part of [the 100 project ideas](/projects/2023-100-ideas/) project. [#The100DayProject](https://www.the100dayproject.org/).
 I am looking for feedback. <a href='#utterances-comments'>Comment</a> below or DM me via social media <a href="https://instagram.com/funvill" rel="nofollow noopener noreferrer"><i class="fab fa-fw fa-instagram" aria-hidden="true"></i><span class="label">Instagram</span></a>, <a href="https://twitter.com/funvill" rel="nofollow noopener noreferrer"><i class="fab fa-fw fa-twitter" aria-hidden="true"></i><span class="label">Twitter</span></a>.

+👉 **Done!** in 2023, I sent out 100 packages of 5x postcards to people.

 ## One Line Pitch

 People are disconnected more than ever and need a reason to reconnect with each other.
 Create a series of postcards and send packs of them to friends and family, for them to send onwards.